jvalue/jayvee/rfc/0002-mobility-extension.md

 * New `io-datatypes` called `File` and `FileSystem`
 * New blocktypes `HTTPExtractor`, `ArchiveInterpreter` and `FilePicker`
 * The  `io-datatype` `Table` needs to store its name to be able to handle multiple tables as input
-* An abort-mechanism must be implemented, when a block gets empty/null/undefined input (in our case FilePicker)
+* An abort-mechanism must be implemented, for that we need a new io-type `None` to abort, if a precessor outputs `None`
 * Blocks must be able to process multiple parallel inputs (in our case SQLiteSink), resulting in multiple executions of the same block.

 Each of the following subchapters explains the idea behind.

 ## New io-datatypes

 ### io-datatype File *(Requires implementation from scratch)*
 A File datatype could look like this and should be added to `io-datatypes.ts`.
 ```